 ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

-Why does building a successful life sometimes end up feeling like being owned by it?
+Why does building a successful life end up feeling like being owned by it?

 Detailed answer below.
 Nothing here requires agreement.

-Why does a full, stable life start to feel heavy instead of secure?
+Why does a successful life start to feel heavy instead of safe?

 Expand for the fuller picture